Overview

 --strict |

 Aggressive, security-first redaction.
-Fails on ambiguous matches.
-Intended for CI and production. |
+May redact more than default; intended for CI and production. |

 --dry-run |